vault-thirteen/argon2/ReadMe.md

 5. Note that _WASM_ is a virtual ISA which is neither _Intel x86_ nor _AMD64_.

+# Building for WASM in Emscripten Docker container

+To build an executable file for a _Web Assembly_ in an Emscripten Docker container you can follow these steps.

+1. Build an Emscripten Docker container.
+   * It can be found in the 'auxie' repository, inside the 'Development Infrastructure' folder.

+2. Run an Emscripten Docker container using its script.

+3. Being inside the container, run the `build_argon2_wasm.sh` script.

 # License

 This repository uses some of the original source files which have several